MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

   - PowerApps
   - D365CE
 ---
-# Use a connection reference in a solution (preview)
+# Use a connection reference in a solution

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]